status-im/nim-libbacktrace/README.md

 echo getBacktrace()

 # Should be the same output as writeStackTrace() - minus the header.
-# When the C compiler inlines some procs, libbacktrace might get confused with proc names,
-# but it gets the files and line numbers right nonetheless.
 ```

 We need debugging symbols in the binary and we can do without Nim's bloated and
 slow stack trace implementation: